Is the Neon Museum Worth Visiting? (Know Before You Go!)

 These are just a few of the highlights that stand out at the museum.
 There is a myriad of other signs that symbolize different aspects of the history of the Las Vegas Valley.

-How Did The Neon Museum Get it’s Start?
+How Did The Neon Boneyard and Museum Get its Start?

 The Neon Museum was born in 1996 in partnership between the City of Las Vegas and the Allied Arts Council of Southern Nevada.
 Their goal is to preserve these cultural relics.

 - The Neon Museum rebuilt and placed the Hacienda Horse and Rider sign on the corner of Las Vegas Boulevard and Fremont Street, marking its official launch in 1996.
 Initially, visits to the growing collection were through appointments, and only 12-20,000 attended that year.